stephenslab/dsc/src/unit-tests/dsc-interface/test1/README.md

   MESSAGE: Compute scores ...
 ```

-3 files will be produced in the process:
+3 files are be produced in the process:

 ```
   simple_method.h5  simple_scenario.h5  simple_score.h5
 ```

-To view contents of these files, (TBA) ...
+Contents of these files can be examined via `dsc show` or visualized via `dsc viz` ...
+(TBA) ...